univbb/LuaTypeFramework/README.md

 # LuaTypeFramework
-TypeFramework is a framework that helps you to have a more organized code, and more beuatiful with functionalities that the pure Lua don't have!
+TypeFramework is a framework that helps you to have a more organized code, and more beautiful with functionalities that the pure Lua don't have!

 Here goes the skeleton of a Lua TypeFramework code:
 ```lua